jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 on a configured schedule.
-The Autoscaler first calls the Metric Gatherer to retrieve metrics, and then feeds these metrics into the Evaluator to retrieve an evaluation, before finally sending this evaluation to the Scaler to scale the resource through the Kubernetes API.
+The Autoscaler first calls the Metric Gatherer to retrieve metrics, and then feeds these metrics into the Evaluator to retrieve an evaluation, before finally sending this evaluation to the Scaler to scale the resource through the K8s API.
 See figure \ref{autoscaler_overview} for an overview of the autoscaler's flow.

 The Autoscaler runs repeatedly at a set interval, gathering metrics, evaluating